reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client.-classic-apis.md

 }
 ```

-In this example we retrieve the status code of a user's `HTTP` request without fetching the response body.
+In this example we retrieve the status code of a user's HTTP request without fetching the response body.
 It sends a `HEAD` request to the specified user endpoint and retrieves the status code from the response.
 The status code indicates the success or failure of the request.
-Finally, it logs the obtained status code and returns it.
-If an error occurs during the process, it throws a `RequestProcessingException` with an appropriate message.

 Now let us see how to call this functionality.